szabgab/best-practices-for-data-scientists-using-python/README.md

 ### Code review

-* It is really difficult, in most places I saw the code-reviews were not that useful For small, almost trivial changes the need for code-review hindred the progress. (because the system required code-review for every change even typo fixes had to go through the process and when the people who were supposed to do the code-review were at lunch the others could not make progress)
+* It is really difficult, in most places I saw the code-reviews were not that useful For small, almost trivial changes the need for code-review hindered the progress. (because the system required code-review for every change even typo fixes had to go through the process and when the people who were supposed to do the code-review were at lunch the others could not make progress)
 For big changes, the reviewer it is usually quite difficult to understand the main issues of the code.
 So people tend to comment on trivial issues.

 A better approach might be pair-programming.
 Working together on the same computer at the same time.